Clever-ISA/Clever-ISA/specs/Main.md

 `[01 oooo lll k ss rrrr]`

 ss, and rrrr have the same meanings as in a Register value.
-Only General registers may be accessed by indirect addressing modes
+Only General registers may be accessed by indirect addressing modes.

-If `k` is set, then `oooo` is the offset to add to the value of rrrr, after scaling by the scaling factor in `lll`=log2(scale)).
+If `k` is set, then `oooo` is the offset to add to the value in `rrrr`, after scaling by the scaling factor in `lll`=log2(scale).
-If `k` is clear, then `oooolll` form the immediate value added to the value of `rrrr`.
+If `k` is clear, then `oooo` is the general purpose register that contains the of the offset, which is added to the value in `rrrr` after scaling by the scaling factor in `lll`=log2(scale).

 ### Short Imm